furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 You can run a REPL within the development project, start the Ring server for debugging or refactor the components easily by using your favorite IDE.

 The Polylith tool also helps you run the tests incrementally.
-If you run the poly `test` command from the workspace root directory, it will detect changes made since the last stable point in time (see [tagging](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/tagging)) and only run tests for the recent changes (it will only run test for .clj and .cljc files at the moment).
+If you run the poly `test` command from the workspace root directory, it will detect changes made since the last stable point in time (see [tagging](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/tagging)) and only run tests for the recent changes (it will only run tests for .clj and .cljc files at the moment).
 Please check out the [test section](https://cljdoc.org/d/polylith/clj-poly/CURRENT/doc/testing) of the _poly_ tool for further information about incremental testing or execute the [help](https://cljdoc.org/d/polylith/clj-poly/0.2.22/doc/reference/commands) command to see available commands.

 ##### Project